 The M.E.M. curriculum requires students to focus on an area of specialization, while still offering the flexibility to tailor their course programming in a way that exposes them to other disciplines and subject areas.
 This structure assures that students develop both depth and breadth in their course study.
-Students can choose from more than 100 courses offered by F&ES faculty and have access to an even larger number of courses from across Yale University.
-Beginning with fall 2018 enrollees, all M.E.M. students take the fall Perspectives course (F&ES 601), demonstrate interdisciplinary conversancy through four half-term Basic Knowledge courses (F&ES 511, F&ES 512, F&ES 521, and F&ES 522), and complete a Capstone.
+Students can choose from more than 100 courses offered by YSE faculty and have access to an even larger number of courses from across Yale University.
+All M.E.M. students take the fall Perspectives course (ENV 553), demonstrate interdisciplinary conversancy through either taking or satisfying waiver requirements for four 1.5-credit Basic Knowledge courses (ENV 511, ENV 512, ENV 521, and ENV 522), and complete a Capstone course or project.
 They round out their experience with general electives and a selection of at least four of eight Professional Skills Modules.

 Specializations are designed to ensure that students obtain sufficient depth in their chosen area of study.
 The specializations are:

 - Climate Change Science and Management

 - Energy and the Environment

 - People, Equity, and the Environment